 "To Defend and Protect Our Clients' Constitutional Rights, One Person at a Time"

-Thurston County Public Defense is currently recruiting for one full-time Defense Attorney position.
-A Defense Attorney practices in either District Court, Juvenile Court, or Superior Court with moderate supervision from a higher-level defense attorney.
-Immediate placement for this position will be in Superior Court for felony representation consistent with Superior Court summary of duties below.
+Thurston County Public Defense is currently recruiting for three (3) full-time Defense Attorney positions.
+A Defense Attorney practices in either District Court, Juvenile Court, or Superior Court with moderate to minimum supervision and/or general direction from a higher-level defense attorney.
+Immediate placement for these positions will be in Superior Court (two (2) vacancies) for felony representation and in District Court (one (1) vacancy) for misdemeanor representation consistent with summary of duties outlined below.

-Depending upon qualifications the successful applicant will be placed at a Defense Attorney II or Defense Attorney III level.
-The Defense Attorney III is distinguished from the Defense Attorney II classification by years of experience and the ability to handle a full priority felony caseload.
-A Defense Attorney III also assists other attorneys in matters of trial strategy, tactics and legal research and analysis, and regularly exercises independent judgment in decision-making.
+Depending upon qualifications, the successful applicant will be placed either at a Defense Attorney I, Defense Attorney II or Defense Attorney III level.
+The Defense Attorney III is distinguished from the Defense Attorney II and Defense Attorney I classification by years of experience and the ability to handle a full priority felony caseload and assists other attorneys in matters of trial strategy, tactics, and legal research and analysis.

 Manages a full caseload of parents in dependency and termination cases, including representation at all statutorily required hearings, conferences and family treatment court.
 Performs case evaluation, additional investigation, trial/hearing preparation, settlement negotiations, motions and trials.